 Spousal support may pose another complication.
 The athlete’s soon-to-be ex-spouse may expect enough support to sustain the lifestyle they enjoyed in the marriage.
 They may not consider that principal careers of professional athletes are usually much shorter than other professions, and thus their capacity to maintain substantial alimony payments may likely not last until the traditional retirement age.
 If not guided by strong legal and financial advisors, the alimony demands may lead to significant financial hardships for both spouses.

 Child Support and Child Custody Agreements

 Child support payments usually follow formulas located in state law.
 At times and under certain circumstances, a judge has the discretion to deviate from those formulas.
-In the case of professional athletes, such a deviation may be necessary.
+In the case of child custody or support for professional athletes, such a deviation may be necessary.

 The relatively high incomes of professional athletes project an image that they can afford to pay out enormous amounts of money in child support.
 As noted above, that projection is likely not to be true in the long term.
 When an athlete’s sports career ends, their income may diminish significantly, and with it, the ability to sustain those support payments.

 A pro athlete’s often unusual and heavily seasonal work schedule may also create problems in developing a child custody agreement.
 The parents will need to establish a visitation plan that ensures the needs of the children are met, but can also accommodate the demands of the athlete’s job.

 Managing Public Availability of a Pro Athlete’s High-Profile Divorce

 The celebrity status of pro athletes means they may have little privacy.
 Anything they say and do may potentially end up as a news headline.
 The public seems to be especially interested if they experience a divorce.